nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/helpcue-best-practices.md

-# HelpCue
+# HelpCue best practices
 HelpCue is a tool that helps us distribute instructor support in a fair way.
-You can use it to ask for one on one help from instructors during project work time.
-You can enter a question or a problem and instructors will help students based the order they were asked.
-In addition to making sure everyone gets the help they need, HelpCue will also give us the opportunity to explain technical issues to other developers.
+You can use it to ask for one-on-one help from instructors during project work time.
+You can enter a question or a problem and instructors will help you in the order the questions were asked.
+In addition to making sure everyone gets the help they need, HelpCue will also gives you the opportunity to explain technical issues to other developers.

 ## How to join HelpCue
 1. Go to [https://www.helpcue.com/](https://www.helpcue.com/)
 2. Sign in with Google Account or register for an account
-3. Add a profile picture through Gravatar
+3. Add a profile picture through Gravatar (Optional)
 4. Click 'Join Classroom'
 5. Enter our classroom access code and click 'Join Classroom'

 We recommend you bookmark HelpCue to easily access the application during Bootcamp.

+> If you do not add a photo to your account, we ask that you describe what you are wearing every time you add a question to HelpCue

 ## When is HelpCue available?
 HelpCue will be open during project work time, which you can expect throughout the week.
 We will also be using HelpCue during fishbowls.